Stili559/EcoBike/README.md

 ![image](https://github.com/Stili559/EcoBike/assets/80035053/97a46063-a903-41d6-8200-23203b000a07)

 ## Unit Tests: Ensuring Quality ✅<a name="unitTest"></a>
 The EcoBike website is equipped with a suite of unit tests designed to ensure the reliability and stability of the application.
-These tests cover a range of functionalities, from user authentication to cart management.
+These tests cover a range of functionalities.

 #### Running Tests